SuperKogito/pydiogment/paper/paper.md

 # Conclusion

 This paper introduced `Pydiogment`, a Python package for audio data augmentation, with diverse audio deformation strategies.
-These strategies aims to improve the accuracy of audio based recognition system by scaling the training data-set and increasing its quality/diversity.
+These strategies aim to improve the accuracy of audio based recognition system by scaling the training data-set and increasing its quality/diversity.
 The utility of `Pydiogment` was proved by showing its effects when used in a spoken emotions recognition task.
 In the stated experiment, the augmentation using `Pydiogment` improved the accuracy up to 50%.